 Our residents want the security of knowing they have a safe place to live and on average stay from five to 15 years.
 They are interested not only in good nutrition, but in socialization, and continued mental stimulation.
 They represent a variety of faiths and many have vibrant spiritual lives and appreciate having clerical guidance and support.
 They also want ongoing access to excellent medical care and supportive services that allow them to live on their own.
 Read our most recent annual report.

 Who We Serve

-Although some residents are area natives, most relocated to be near family members hailing from portions of the East Coast and states east of The Mississippi River.
-Like most of us, our residents share some very basic human concerns.
-They want the safety and security of living in a safe haven like our Fellowship Houses.
+Residents at the Foundation’s Fellowship Houses are active, independent, and remain engaged with life in their communities.
+Some are area natives, with most of them being from the East Coast and states east of The Mississippi River.
+Others relocated across the country or world to be near family members.
+Like most of us, our residents want the security of living in a safe haven like our Fellowship Houses.
 They are interested in good nutrition, socialization, and mental stimulation.
 They maintain their spiritual lives and seek other means of self-expression.
 They also count good medical care as a priority.
 On average, most of our residents stay at our Fellowship Houses 5-15 year.